Senior Life Designation Award

 What is Senior Life Designation?

 Each year, the College of Physicians and Surgeons of Saskatchewan celebrates its physician members who have been fully licensed to practice in Saskatchewan for forty years (or more).

-New inductees to Senior Life Designation are honoured at Council’s Christmas (holiday) banquet which is held in November of each year, and receive a certificate and commemorative
+New inductees to Senior Life Designation are normally honoured at Council’s Christmas (holiday) banquet (the banquet may be postponed due to the pandemic) which is held in November of each year, and receive a certificate and commemorative

 plaque depicting 100 years of medicine in the province of Saskatchewan.